Supported Employment

-The Developmental Disabilities Administration mandates that every person centered plan have an employment component and that all adults obtain employment whenever possible.
+The Developmental Disabilities Administration (DDA) mandates that every person- centered plan have an employment component and that all adults obtain employment whenever possible based on their preferences.
 The Harford Center is committed to assisting adults in pursuing competitive, integrated employment in their chosen fields.

 The Supported Employment Process: